Paul-Ramshaw/Sportify/README.md

 ## Google Maps API

 Sportify uses the google maps api.
 To get maps up and running on your local project create a google maps api key by following the 'get started' instructions on the google maps developer platform (https://developers.google.com/maps).
-Add your api key to your .env file.
+Add your api key to your .env file at the root of the project.

 ## Dependencies